semenov-ross/otus-linux/31homework/README.md

 postgres=# create database otus;
 CREATE DATABASE
-postgres=# \c
-You are now connected to database "postgres" as user "postgres". postgres=# \c otus
+postgres=# \c otus
 You are now connected to database "otus" as user "postgres". otus=# create table homework (id serial, word varchar);